funkonaut/funkonaut.github.io/_drafts/1111-02-01-basic-primitives.md

 <br><br>

 ## Learning Objectives
-Before starting this lesson, it is recommended that students review the terminology listed in the "terminology.txt" file.
-It is also important to review the XYZ coordinate system and the different windows in the program such as the preview and editor windows.
+Before starting this lesson, it is recommended that you review the "terminology.txt" file.
-<br><br>

 In this lesson, we will be creating basic 3D primitives using OpenSCAD.
-As you might remember from the terminology text file, primitives are how we build our models in OpenSCAD, the word is synonymous with base shape.
+As you might remember from our terminology and previous lessons, primitives are how we build our models in OpenSCAD, the word is synonymous with base shape.
 <br><br><br>

 # Primitive Shape Commands in OpenSCAD
 In order to understand how commands work in OpenSCAD lets take a look at our first OpenSCAD shape `cube(1);` Go ahead and write the code for a cube and preview it (remember to preview the shape, hit f5.)
 <br><br>

 A shape command is made up of multiple parts:
 <br>
 1. The name of the shape command: "cube"
 2. The parameters that defines the shape "1"